-- 50. The Durational Residency Requirement violates Section 202 of the VRA by conditioning a voter's eligibility to vote on whether that voter has lived in their current voting precinct for a certain period of time before election day.
+- 50. The Durational Residency Requirement violates Section 202 of the VRA by conditioning a voter's eligibility to vote on whether that voter has been in the state for a certain period of time before election day.
 See N.C.
 Gen. Stat. § 163-55(a); N.C.
 Const. art.
 VI, § 2, para.
 1. - 51.
 The Durational Residency Requirement denies U.S. citizens "who [are] otherwise qualified to vote" in North Carolina "the right to vote for electors for President and Vice President, or for President and Vice President" solely because they do not "comply with any durational residency requirement of such State or political subdivision."
 52 U.S.C. § 10502(c).